bull-sec/jekyll-klise/_posts/painting-the-court/2023-11-07-painting-the-court.md

 > \* always bear in mind the amount of models you'll have to apply paint to when considering your paint scheme.
 All well and good to do Harlequinn style checkerboards, but can you do it another 50, 60, 100 times?

-Cool, so based on the name of the force, and the ease of being able to paint the chosen colour, we've got our base coat sorted.
+Cool, so based on the name of my main character, and the ease of being able to paint the chosen colour, we've got our base coat sorted.

 We could actually just leave it there, but I wanted them to have a mark that made them *mine*